|Year & campus||2023 — Parkville|

 |Study level & type||Graduate Coursework|

-The Master of Architecture/Master of Landscape Architecture is a double degree, that will allow students to complete two professional graduate programs in a reduced timeframe.
+The Master of Urban Planning/Master of Urban Design is a double degree, that will allow students to complete two professionally accredited graduate programs in a reduced timeframe.

 The Master of Urban Planning is an accredited professional degree that focuses on Australian and international policy and planning pertaining to human settlements.
 Planners promote the establishment of economically viable, socially just, environmentally sustainable, safe and healthy human settlements.

 As planners, we believe that this is a critical pursuit and perhaps it is never more timely than now as we adapt to global changes that impact our cities.
 These changes include climate change; deepening inequality that has often been associated with diminished local democracy and the rise of community advocacy; growing concerns for community health and safety; and the emergence of global city-regions that require innovations in governance and planning.

 The Master of Urban Design at the Melbourne School of Design develops professionals who are capable of seeing the city from multiple viewpoints and who relish working with interdisciplinary teams.

 The strengths of this course are the people it involves and the atmosphere they create.
 People who make urban design at the Melbourne School of Design what it is are the staff and students.
 Our core group of staff brings together experience and active involvement in current urban design research, design research and education.
 A broader teaching team with expertise in landscape architecture and urban planning adds diversity and richness.
 Urban design students contribute their own experiences, energy, new themes and aspirations and add to a multicultural complexity that make our courses special.

 The Master of Urban Design encourages interaction and an appreciation of creativity and difference, which creates an atmosphere of collegiality and common endeavour.